jrevels/YASGuide/README.md

 - All abstract type names should begin with `Abstract`.
 - All type variable names should be a single capital letter, preferably related to the value being typed.
 - Whole words are usually better than abbreviations or single letters.
-- Single letters can be okay when naming a mathematical entity (as opposed to a structural entity).
+- Single letters can be okay when naming a mathematical entity, i.e. an entity whose purpose or non-mathematical "meaning" is likely only known by downstream callers.
+For example, `a` and `b` would be appropriate names when implementing `*(a::AbstractMatrix, b::AbstractMatrix)`, since the "meaning" of those arguments (beyond their mathematical meaning as matrices, which is already described by the type) is only known by the caller.

 ## Comment Guidelines